Przejdź do treści głównej

 No need for API routes, fetch calls, or state management – forms work progressively even without JavaScript.

-Combines static and dynamic rendering on the same page – static shell loads instantly while dynamic parts stream in.
-Best of both worlds.
+Mixes static and dynamic rendering on the same page.
+The static shell loads instantly while dynamic parts stream in.
+This is the feature I'm most excited about for content-heavy sites with some dynamic elements.

 // next.config.ts